dibashthapa/anime-downloader/README.md

 * Run in CMD or Terminal
  > <code> python app.py </code> <br>
 Input your 9anime url only

+# Caution
+:Warning: Please clean up your pc before using this program.
+This program can eat your ram and make your computer slow
 # Contributors

 <table>